Russian Germans in North America: Legacy

-Throughout their history in Western Canada, the Volga Germans have maintained many of their cultural characteristics, including their dialects, which have been proliferated through Saturday schools and Canadian policies that allowed for cultural freedom.
+Throughout their history in Western Canada, the Germans from Russia have maintained many of their cultural characteristics, including their dialects, which have been proliferated through Saturday schools and Canadian policies that allowed for cultural freedom.
 Those schools operated on Saturday mornings for around three hours and became especially vital as German stopped being taught in Canadian public schools after World War I. The Mennonites, unlike most Volga Germans, maintained those schools even after World War II.
 The Volga Germans' dialects was also maintained by the churches, especially for Mennonite.

-Before the Volga Germans left for North America, they had been regarded as privileged colonists in Russia.
+Before the Germans from Russia left for North America, they had been regarded as privileged colonists in Russia.
 When they arrived in the United States and Canada, they found that they were treated the same as any other migrant group from Eastern Europe.
 The Mennonites may be seen as an exception since they successfully used connections with their brethren in Lancaster County, Pennsylvania, and in Ontario.
 Through their hard work on the North American plains, they established themselves as a productive portion of society in both Canada and America.

 Language

 The Germans from Russia originally spoke German dialects such as the Palatine dialect or Mennonite Low German (Plautdietsch) at home.
 Since the villages in Russia often were populated by settlers from a particular region and isolated from Germany, they maintained their regional dialects.
-Depending on their specific dialect, Germans from Russia had difficulties understanding Standard German, which can differ greatly from the dialects.
+Depending on their specific dialect, some Germans from Russia had difficulties understanding Standard German, which can differ greatly from the dialects.

 After emigrating from Russia to the Americas, the Germans kept speaking their dialects.

-In the 1950s it was still common for children in the Dakotas to speak in English and for the parents and grandparents to use German.
-Songs in church would be sung in both languages simultaneously.
-Probably the person best known for having a "German from Russia accent" in English, a result of his having learned English as a second language, was the bandleader and television star Lawrence Welk.
+As a result of anti-German sentiment that developed over the course of both world wars, English became the dominant language among many of them.
+However, descendants of Germans from Russia who choose to stay in touch with their heritage often learn Standard German, especially since the modern Hochdeutsch that stems from Martin Luther's translation of the Bible had already been the standard written form of the language.
+Today, German is preserved mainly through singing groups, recipes, and educational settings.